Virginia Resolves

-The resolves claimed that in accordance with long established British law, Virginia was subject to taxation only by a parliamentary assembly to which Virginians themselves elected representatives.
+The resolves, primarily authored by Patrick Henry, stated that in accordance with long established British law, Virginia was subject to taxation only by a parliamentary assembly to which Virginians themselves elected representatives.
 Since no colonial representatives were elected to Parliament, the only assembly legally allowed to raise taxes would be the Virginia General Assembly.

-Similarly angered, legislatures in nine other colonies later sent delegates to Stamp Act Congress in New York (October 9–25, 1765) to devise a unified protest against the tax.
-Virginia was not represented at the meeting as the General Assembly was prevented from participating by Lieutenant Governor of Virginia Francis Fauquier.
+Similarly angered, legislatures in nine other colonies later sent delegates to a Stamp Act Congress in New York (October 9–25, 1765) to devise a unified protest against the tax.
+Virginia was not represented at the meeting as the General Assembly had been earlier dissolved by Lieutenant Governor Francis Fauquier, preventing them from appointing delegates.

 Origin

+The intent of the British Parliament to impose new taxes upon the colonies was well-known, and members of Virginia's House of Burgesses had even retained an agent in London to lobby against such legislation on their behalf.
+However, these efforts fell on deaf ears, and about May 28, 1765, a ship docked near Williamsburg, Virginia carrying the text of the recently passed Stamp Act, which itemized fifty-five new direct taxes.